Generic selectors

 There is a false teaching spreading that seventh-day Sabbath observance only spans 12 hours of daylight, beginning at sunrise and ending at sunset.
 Those who have only recently begun looking into keeping the seventh-day Sabbath could easily be influenced by such teachings; however, it is surprising that anyone with a rudimentary knowledge of the Bible can be swayed by such utter nonsense.

 As one of the Ten Commandments, keeping the Sabbath Day is vitally important.
-The seventh day of the week was set apart by God and is the sign of those who are His children.
+The seventh day of the week was set apart by God and its observance is the sign of His people.
 God places a great emphasis on keeping it because it is holy time to Him.
 For that reason, those who intentionally despise or disrespect the Sabbath Day can expect a harsh judgment:

 EXODUS 31:13-17 “Speak also to the children of Israel, saying: ‘Surely My Sabbaths you shall keep, for it is a sign between Me and you throughout your generations, that you may know that I am the LORD who sanctifies you.
 14 ‘You shall keep the Sabbath, therefore, for it is holy to you.
 Everyone who profanes it shall surely be put to death; for whoever does any work on it, that person shall be cut off from among his people.
 15 ‘Work shall be done for six days, but the seventh is the Sabbath of rest, holy to the LORD.
 Whoever does any work on the Sabbath day, he shall surely be put to death.
 16 ‘Therefore the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations as a perpetual covenant.
 17 ‘It is a sign between Me and the children of Israel forever; for in six days the LORD made the heavens and the earth, and on the seventh day He rested and was refreshed.’ ”

 Deliberately violating the Sabbath Day demands the death penalty.
-Teaching that the Sabbath Day is less than a full 24-hour day is showing contempt for God and changing times and Law:
+Teaching that the Sabbath Day is less than a full 24-hour day is showing contempt for God and intending to change times and Law:

 DANIEL 7:25 He [the Beast with ten horns] shall speak pompous words against the Most High, Shall persecute the saints of the Most High, And shall intend to change times and law. …